 When I attended the Spring Teacher Training 2011 in LA, I was fortunate enough to be part of the demonstration team for the graduation ceremony.
 It was one of the most amazing times of my life and it has been a life changing experience.

 Even though I suffer from my conditions now, it is much more manageable, and I can function and move normally– I can lead a normal life without any medication.
 Mentally I’m in such a better place too, it’s given me the confidence and belief that I can do anything.
 To me the yoga provides a moving meditation to bring mental clarity and strength, emotional release, physical awareness and it supports the whole system in healing.
+As a single mother who runs a business, yoga brings balance in the hectic and craziness of my day!

 After training I moved to Dallas to teach full time.
 During that time I have visited and taught in Miami, LA, Houston and Mexico.
 In 2013 I went back to the US and had the privilege of being on staff at the Spring 2013 training and watching a new generation of teachers graduate.
 My daughter Estell is also a mini yogini and it just proves this Yoga is for all ages!